 There are mixed information available online about Google Ads and Search Engine Optimization.
 At Pixelio, we believe that one is not an alternative to the other.
 Instead Google Ads and Search Engine Optimization are meant to work together and implemented together.

-If you are still between Google Ads and Search Engine Optimization, the following variables should help you decide which is a better idea for you –
+If you are still deciding between Google Ads and Search Engine Optimization, the following variables should help you decide which is a better idea for you –

 Free (SEO) vs Paid (Google Ads)